Oblivionburn/Dirge-of-Sorrows/README.md

 <br><br>
 ## <ins>Planned features not yet implemented</ins>:
 - More of the story
+- Encyclopedia for fuller explanations of mechanics and to list what all the different Status Effects do
 - Side-quests for special armor/weapons
 - Finding items hidden on Local Maps
 - More music for variety